zesterer/atto/README.md

 That's it.
 Expressions, function calls, literals and operations are all considered to be the same thing.
 Later definitions of functions will override earlier definitions *for the entire program*.
-Despite this fact, Atto is, somehow, fully Turing-complete and it's actually possible - if a little annoying - to write perfectly functional (har har!) programs in it.
+Despite this fact, Atto is, somehow, fully Turing-complete and it's actually possible - if a little annoying - to write perfectly functional (ha ha!) programs in it.

 I leave you with a quick factorial calculation example demonstrating the compact expressiveness of Atto at work.

 ```
-fn f is
+fn f n is
     if = n 0
 	    1
 	* n f - n 1